Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 Web/interface wizard to define a skeleton cookbook

 Scary to depend on the attribute documentation written by the developer.
+Most cookbook documentation is simply a list of attributes.

 Beginner version of cookbooks?

+Example - apache cookbook covered the most general use case.
+Now it's a zillion of different attributes & very hard for beginners to get started with it.

+Is it too much abstraction to simply fill out a form to create a cookbook.

+Training has evolved - have had more success training beginners to write simple cookbooks instead reusing community cookbooks.
+Currently not very easy to reuse community cookbooks.

+Split cookbooks like apache into simple and advanced settings?

 ## What will we do now?
 What needs to happen next?